Johnny-Morgan/hike-logger/README.md

   - jQuery is used to simplify the JavaScript code and DOM manipulation.

+  - It is also used for generating the data tables and date picker.

 - [Bootstrap 4.5](https://getbootstrap.com/)

   - Bootstrap is used to assist with the responsiveness and styling of the website.